dlowe-net/orcabot/README.md

 Orcabot also depends on quicklisp to load the libraries it depends on, and assumes that quicklisp is loaded in your .sbclrc file.

-Orcabot gets all of its configuration from a file placed in the sessions directory in the project root.
+When you start orcabot, you specify a writable directory where all of its stored data goes.
+This directory must have a file in it called "config.lisp".
+Orcabot gets all of its initial configuration from this file.
 Here is a minimal example session:

     (nick "orcabot")
     (server "irc.example.com" :port 6667)